 Consult our Swimming Pool Accident Lawyers in South Florida

-If you or a loved one has been injured or killed in a swimming pool accident, pool drowning, or near drowning accident and would like to learn more about your legal rights, please contact Zimmerman & Frachtman online or call (954) 509-1900 or toll free at (800) 886-LAWS.
+If you or a loved one has been injured or killed in a swimming pool accident, pool drowning, or near drowning accident and would like to learn more about your legal rights, please contact Zimmerman & Frachtman online or call (954) 509-1900.
 We offer free consultations and charge you only if we win your case.